Moving to Colombia

 Smiles Are the Universal Language

-At first, the lack of fluency in the language of your newly adopted country can create awkward situations.
+At first, the lack of fluency in the language of your newly adopted country can create awkward situations, however, no matter where you are, a smile is the language everyone understands.

 Your Country of Origin Looks Different from Afar

 Living abroad has changed my perception.
 On one hand, I feel a greater appreciation for my home nation’s prosperity and efficiency.
-But after observing the focus on family, happiness, and leisure in other countries, I question the relentless pursuit of accumulation, consumption, wealth, and upward mobility where I came from.
+But after observing and experiencing life here, I have begun to question the relentless pursuit of accumulation, consumption, wealth, and upward mobility where I came from.

 People Are People

-It is far too easy to pigeonhole people, and entire nationalities, based on limited stereotypical information.
+It is far too easy to pigeonhole people - and entire nationalities - based on limited stereotypical information.
 Such biases can even exist within different regions of the same country.
-However, one of the greatest blessings is experiencing the basic goodness of people, no matter where they live.
+One of the greatest blessings is experiencing the basic goodness of people, no matter where they live.
 Throughout my travels, locals have consistently been kind, compassionate, and helpful.

-Did I have to leave my home country to improve on positive traits like humility, patience, simplicity, and kindness?
-Technically, no, but it is easy to get caught-up in the frenetic energy of a fast-paced society which offers little reward for quiet contemplation.
+Did I need to leave my home country to improve on humility, patience, and kindness?
+Technically, no, but it is all too easy to get caught-up in the frenetic energy of a fast-paced society that offers little reward for quiet contemplation.